Sylius/Sylius-Docs/bundles/SyliusTaxonomiesBundle/installation.rst

     sylius_taxonomies:
         driver: doctrine/orm # Configure the doctrine orm driver used in documentation.

-And configure doctrine extensions which are used in taxonomies bundle:
+And configure doctrine extensions which are used in the taxonomies bundle:

 .. code-block:: yaml